809: I Was a Teenage Werewolf

 Well, you messed up the Manson case for us—that was not good.

 On the night of August 9, 1969, Los Angeles was rocked by a string of seven horrific murders, among them a young actress named Sharon Tate, who at the time was eight months pregnant by her husband, director Roman Polanski.
 The murders were committed by members of the “Manson Family,” a counterculture group led by the charismatic Charles Manson, apparently because they were hoping to start a race war.
 Ultimately, five members of the “family” were convicted of the crimes, including Manson.
 They were sentenced to death, but the following year the sentences were commuted to life in prison.
-One, Susan Atkins, died in 2009; the others are still behind bars.
+Susan Atkins died in 2009, Manson in 2017 at age 83; the others are still behind bars.

 Oh, a Catholic werewolf.